Bluejays Primary Logo

 In 1992, the school decided to update its look once again by introducing a new version that incorporated elements from both previous logos into one cohesive image.
 This new design featured an updated blue jay head with larger eyes and beaks as well as two curved lines representing wings on either side.
 Additionally, this version also included “Creighton” written across the top in white lettering for added emphasis on brand recognition among fans and supporters alike.

 Today, this classic yet contemporary logo is still proudly displayed at all Creighton sporting events ranging from basketball games to volleyball matches or any other event where Bluejay pride is strong!
 It serves not only as a reminder of how far they have come but also symbolizes hope for future successes that lie ahead - something every fan can appreciate!

 Thank you for visiting Sports Logo History.
 If you intend to use any of our logos for news, blogs, flyers, posters, or social media graphics, we kindly ask that you credit SportsLogoHistory.com.

 Sports Logo History thanks you for visiting our logo site.
 If you are using any of our logos for news, blogs, flyers, posters, or social media graphics, please give credit to SportsLogoHistory.com.

 The letter “C” in white with light blue, silver and dark blue trim and a side profile of a blue jay’s head in the middle in white, silver, light and dark blue.

 Designed by Mongoose Graphics.

-A blue Jay wearing white sweater with a blue letter “C.”
+A blue Jay wearing a white sweater with the blue letter “C.”